ovosh2281337/bing-sd/README.md

-Here are completely universal styles that you can combine and use in your prompt:
+Here are completely universal styles that you can combine and use in your prompt(I highly recommend using them!):

 Keywords for natural skin: (natural skin texture: 1.2), (hyperrealism:1.2), (soft light:1.2), (sharp:1.2)